-In the consolidated financial statements, when settlement of an intragroup loan is neither planned nor likely to occur in the foreseeable future, the exchange differences arising from translating such monetary item are considered to form part of a net investment in the foreign operation and are recognised in other comprehensive income.
+In the consolidated financial statements, when settlement of an intercompany loan is neither planned nor likely to occur in the foreseeable future, the exchange differences arising from translating such monetary item are considered to form part of a net investment in the foreign operation and are recognised in other comprehensive income.

-4.5 Financial Instruments
+4.5 FINANCIAL INSTRUMENTS

-Financial instruments are recognised in the statements of financial position when the Group has become a party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised in the statements of financial position when the Group has become a party to the contractual provisions of the instruments.